Remote Learning Spring 2021

 Reading is very important.
 If your child uses the reading scheme, you will be given a login for Oxford Owl so that you can continue to read daily with your child.
 Please keep your child’s reading record up to date by adding books read and the date.
 This will enable us to carry straight on when your child returns to school.

-If your child uses Accelerated Reader (AR), the teacher will share alternative e-library resources.
+If your child uses Accelerated Reader (AR), the teacher will have shared alternative e-library resources.
 Each child has a log in and can complete ‘quizzes’ at home which your teacher will monitor.

 There is a selection of books suitable for different ages and confidence levels on the Oxford Owl e-book library.
 Sign up for free by following the link below.